dshulyak/uring/README.md

 - 16 rings (one per core) with shared kernel workers
 - one thread per ring to reap completions (faster than single thread with epoll and eventfd's)
-- 4096 submition queue size
+- 4096 submission queue size
 - 8192 completion queue size
 - 100 000 concurrent readers